oroinc/documentation/backend/entities/customize-datagrids/backend/extensions/mass-action.rst

 Mass Action Extension
 =====================

-The simplest mass action that works out-of-box with datagrids is `delete`.
-To enable it, add the following into the `datagrids.yml` of the corresponding grid :
+The most straightforward mass action that works out-of-box with datagrids is `delete`.
+To enable it, add the following to the `datagrids.yml` of the corresponding grid :

 .. code-block:: yaml